Quickest Inference of Network Cascades with Noisy Information: Analysis of the Bayesian estimation error: Proof of Lemmas and

 Before proving the lemma, we shall show how we can use it to prove Lemma \ref{lemma:estimation_error_lower_bound} for lattices.
 Mirroring the steps of \eqref{eq:lemma1_trees_final_bound} in the case of lattices, if $t \le F\left( \frac{\log n}{4 \log \max \{\beta, \lambda \}} \right)$ we arrive at the probability bound

 If we additionally have $t \le F \left( \frac{\log n}{3 \log \lambda} \right)$, we have the bounds

-The big-O bounds follow from the asymptotic behavior of $F$ (see \eqref{eq:F_asymptotics}) as well as the asymptotic behavior of $| \cN(t) |$ (see \eqref{eq:lattice_N}).
+The big-$O$ bounds follow from the asymptotic behavior of $F$ (see \eqref{eq:F_asymptotics}) as well as the asymptotic behavior of $| \cN(t) |$ (see \eqref{eq:lattice_N}).
 For $n$ sufficiently large, we can therefore bound the right hand side in \eqref{eq:lemma1_lattices_final_bound} by

 where the final inequality holds for $n$ sufficiently large.
 Putting everything together, since for every $u \in V_n$ we can find $u' \in S_n$ such that $d(u, u') \ge \frac{c_3}{6} n^{1/\ell}$, we have